pattyrocks/ETL/README.md

 # 🎬 ETL with Python: TMDB API → DuckDB

 This project extracts **all movie and TV show data** from the [TMDB API](https://developer.themoviedb.org/docs), transforms it using `pandas`, and stores it locally in a `DuckDB` database.
-It is a modular ETL pipeline built with Python, designed to collect comprehensive movie, TV show, cast, and crew information for analysis and exploration.
+It is a modular ETL pipeline built with Python, designed to collect comprehensive movie, TV show, cast, and crew information for and exploration.

 ---